NatronGitHub/Natron/Documentation/source/devel/groups.rst

-Groups in Natron are a complete sub-nodegraph into which the user can manage nodes exactly like in the *main* nodegraph, but everything in that sub-group will be referenced as 1 node in the hierarchy above, e.g:
+Groups in Natron are a complete sub-nodegraph into which the user can manage nodes exactly like in the *main* nodegraph, but everything in that sub-group will be referenced as 1 node in the hierarchy above, e.g.:

 .. figure:: subGroups.png
     :width: 800px